typestack/routing-controllers/README.md

 For example, lets try to use [compression](https://github.com/expressjs/compression) middleware:

 1. Install compression middleware: `npm install compression`
-2. If you want to use middleware on per-action basis:
+2. If you want to use middleware per-action:

     ```typescript
     import {Controller, Get, UseBefore} from "routing-controllers";